How to Install Roon Server on Synology NAS using Docker | Guide

 Notes

 Note: We strongly recommend storing the Roon database on SSD-backed storage for optimal performance.
-On Synology, this usually means placing the /Roon folder on an SSD-backed volume (often the system volume) rather than on a spinning disk expansion storage.
+On Synology, this usually means placing your Roon database on an SSD volume (e.g., /volume2), keeping your spinning disks for music and backups.

 Method 1: DSM 7.2 or later (Using Container Manager Projects)

 Synology Container Manager (introduced in DSM 7.2) supports Docker Compose through "Projects".
-This is the recommended setup method because the configuration generator can do the heavy lifting for you.
+This is the recommended setup method because the configuration generator creates the exact Compose file you need.

 1. Open the Roon Docker Configuration Generator.